wpernath/book-example/better-helm/README.md

 However, it really was a basic example which only focused on what’s necessary to create and deploy a Helm Chart.

 This article is showing some more advanced techniques to create a chart which could be installed more than once in the same namespace.
-It also shows how you could easily install a dependent database.
+It also shows how you could easily install a dependent database with your chart.

+The sources for this example can be found on [GitHub](https://github.com/wpernath/book-example/tree/main/better-helm).

 ## The use case
 During the development of our `person-service` (see chapter one in the book), we were realizing that we need to have a dependent database installed with our chart.
 As we have discussed in chapter one, we have three options here:
 1. We try to use the corresponding OpenShift Template to install the necessary PostgreSQL database
-2. We use the [CrunchyData Postgres Operator](https://github.com/CrunchyData/postgres-operator/) for the database
+2. We use the [CrunchyData Postgres Operator](https://github.com/CrunchyData/postgres-operator/) (or any other Operator defined PostgreSQL database extension) for the database
-3. We install a dependent Helm Chart with our chart.
+3. We install a dependent Helm chart with our chart.
 For example the [PostgreSQL chart by Bitnami](https://artifacthub.io/packages/helm/bitnami/postgresql)

 Also, we want to make sure that our chart could be installed multiple times on each namespace.

-The sources for this example can be found on [GitHub](https://github.com/wpernath/book-example/tree/main/better-helm).

 ## Making the Chart installable multiple times in the same namespace
-The most important step to make sure your chart is installable multiple times in the same namespace is to use generated names for the manifest files.
-For this there is an object called `Release` with the following parameters:
+The most important step to make sure your chart is installable multiple times in the same namespace is to use generated names for all the manifest files.
+Therefore there is an object called `Release` with the following properties:
 - `Name`: The name of the release
 - `Namespace`: Where are you going to install the chart
 - `Revision`: Revision number of this release (1 on install and each update increments it by one)